 In her article in Entrepreneur, Operating on a Shoestring?
 20 Inexpensive Ways to Market Your Business, Kim Garst shares some really great marketing ideas that cost little or nothing, yet can potentially yield great returns.

 - Create a Google My Business account.

 If you want your business to show up in local search, a Google My Business account is a necessity.
-This will make sure your business is not only visible on search, but on Google Maps and Google+ as well.
+This will make sure your business is not only visible on search, but on Google Maps as well.

 - Get free PR with HARO.